 This high-velocity, the low-amplitude technique is one that is commonly associated with chiropractic manual adjustments.
 The chiropractor applies a short – low-amplitude, quick, high-velocity thrust of the restricted joints.
 This is done one at a time to restore the normal range of motion.
 The patient is positioned in various positions to optimize the adjustment/alignment.

 The Gonstead technique is another high-velocity low amplitude adjustment.
 It is similar to the diversified technique.
 The difference is the evaluation performed to specifically locate the painful joint and positioning of the body as the treatment is performed.
 Chiropractic or physical therapy chairs and tables can be used to position the patient for optimal treatment, like a cervical chair or a chest-knee table.

 Thompson Terminal Point Drop Technique

-Here specialized treatment tables with sections that drop down during a high-velocity low-amplitude thrust.
-The idea is that as the table drops the piece dropped allows for easier movement of the joint.
+Here specialized treatment tables with sections that drop down during a high-velocity, low-amplitude thrust.
+The idea is that as the table drops, the piece drops allow for easier joint movement.
 A cracking sound can sometimes be heard.
 It depends on the patient and their condition.
-This type of manipulation can also be done in a gentle fashion making it a form of spinal mobilization.
+This type of manipulation can also be done in a gentle fashion, making it a form of spinal mobilization.

-Slow steady motion/movements are performed to mobilize the joint.
-Spinal mobilization can be recommended for certain individuals for different reasons like:
+Slow, steady motion/movements are performed to mobilize the joint.
+Spinal mobilization can be recommended for certain individuals for different reasons:

 - Individual preference for spinal mobilization over spinal manipulation